agsb/minute/README.md

 All operational systems allow software mapping for keyboard, many keyboards do mapping inside.

-The USB HID specification reserves 8 dead keys as modifiers.
+The USB HID specification reserves eight dead keys as modifiers and include an extense list of functions.

-The Minute uses dead keys, named as Alt, Gui (Meta), Shf (Shift), Ctr (Control).
+Minute let any key act as single press (click), fast dual press (tap), keep press (hold), all keys acts as modifiers.
+No auto-repeat allowed.

 Several combinations could be used for sequences of keys.
-Softwares for keyboard, configures macros with one tap (aka click), double tap, hold, tap and hold, to make [funny combos](https://precondition.github.io/home-row-mods).
+Softwares for keyboard, could configure macros to make [funny combos](https://precondition.github.io/home-row-mods).
+These can map about sixteen layers of twelve keys, or more.

-Using dead keys Alt, Shf as (None, Alt, Shf, Shf Alt), and Gui Ctr as (None, Gui, Ctr, Gui Ctr), gives sixteen combinations of possible modifiers.

-Think as each keymap is a layout layer over same design keys.

-Sixteen keyboard maps of 20 keys.
-Total de 320 combos keys !

-Also if just 16 keys by 16 modifiers, gives 256 combo keys.

 # Details